digimakergo/digimaker/README.md

 ### High performance
-Thanks to performance of Go language, with performance-prioritied design, Digimaker CMF provides very good performance.
+Thanks to performance of Go language, with performance-prioritied design, Digimaker CMF provides very good performance without using cache server.
+- Straightforward content model to database, query data you need directly.
 - Support cluster
-- Straightforward content model to database, query data you need directly.
 - Support database partition from model so querying > 10 millions of data can be like querying under 1 million.
 Benchmark reference:xxxx.